 How long will the letter take?

-Can we refuse to write a letter/ report?
+Can we decline to write a letter/ report?

 What If I don’t like what is written?